 - Manage own academic research and administrative activities.
-This involves small scale project management, to co-ordinate multiple aspects of work to meet deadlines.
-This will include working with the Programme research team to conceptualize and produce cutting-edge work to assess and improve the governance of net zero; - Adapt existing and develop new research methodologies and materials; - Prepare working theories and analyse qualitative and/or quantitative data from a variety of sources, reviewing and refining theories as appropriate, particularly around net zero governance systems; - Contribute ideas for new research projects; - Develop ideas for generating research income, and present detailed research proposals to senior researchers; - Collaborate in the preparation of research publications, and book chapters. - Present papers at conferences or public meetings; - Act as a source of information and advice to other members of the group on methodologies or procedures;
+This involves small-scale project management, to coordinate multiple aspects of work to meet deadlines.
+This will include working with the Hub's research team to conceptualize and produce cutting-edge work to assess and improve the governance of net zero; - Adapt existing and develop new research methodologies and materials; - Prepare working theories and analyse qualitative and/or quantitative data from a variety of sources, reviewing and refining theories as appropriate, particularly

-- Represent the research group at external meetings/seminars, either with other members of the group or alone; - Carry out collaborative projects with colleagues in partner institutions, and research groups.
+- around net zero governance systems, but also in collaboration with other research streams of the Hub; - Collaborate with the Net Zero Policy Monitor workstream, particularly supporting scoping definitions (regulatory domains and jurisdiction selection), leading in the development of assigned new domain surveys, and analysing data; - Contribute to the essential components of the Hub's overall objectives and metrics for success, beyond research alone.
+This includes tasks such as preparing policy briefs, conducting case studies, and engaging with stakeholders; - Contribute ideas for new research projects; - Develop ideas for generating research income, and present detailed research proposals to senior researchers; - Collaborate in the preparation of research publications, book chapters, and yearly reports summarizing key research findings. - Present papers at conferences or public meetings; - Act as a source of information and advice to other members of the group on methodologies or procedures; - Represent the research group at external meetings/seminars, either with other members of the group or alone; - Carry out collaborative projects with colleagues in partner institutions and research groups.